pikasTech/pikadoc-en/docs/source/get-start_lvgl.md

 # Start with the LVGL GUI Simulation Project

-The LVGL GUI Simulation Project provides an experimental environment for co-simulation of PikaScript and LVGL.
+The LVGL GUI Simulation Project provides an experimental environment for co-simulation of PikaPython and LVGL.

 The GUI simulation can be performed on a PC using Visual Studio.